korintic/UnityEditorScripts/README.md

 - [ ] Add check if images are being saved inside the project

 ### Process Icons
-Editor for processing icons with Photoshop.
+Editor script for processing icons with Photoshop.

 ### ToggleSelection
 For toggling object selection between none and all.